Kernel Data Recovery Blog

 For a clean export of mailboxes, trusting a proficient professional utility would be the best decision Exchange administrators can take.

-Kernel for Exchange Server tool integrates powerful algorithms that can scan the added offline EDB file, repair corrupt Exchange database, make it available for preview to users, and then export it to the destinations such as PST, live Exchange, Outlook Profiles or Microsoft 365.
+Exchange Recovery tool integrates powerful algorithms that can scan the added offline EDB file, repair corrupt Exchange database, make it available for preview to users, and then export it to the destinations such as PST, live Exchange, Outlook Profiles or Microsoft 365.
 The user interface is simple and easy to work with.
 Moreover, the tool supports all Exchange Server versions and not just the latest ones.

 So, the Exchange administrators can perform direct and easy mailbox/public folder export before deleting the Exchange database from the Server.